state-hiu/hiu.state.gov/README.md

 - Label
 This is the url fragment of the product.
 It is in the following format: '# + 'region code' + ',' + 'product id'

+For more information on how Google Analytics Events work, go [here](https://support.google.com/analytics/answer/1033068)

 #### The events page is depreciated at this time